-Preferential treatment for originating products
+Preferential treatment in export for originating products

 The EU has many bilateral Free Trade Agreements with different countries.
 These countries grant preferential tariff treatment for products originating in the EU.
 According to the agreements, the products originating in some other countries can also be granted similar preferential tariff treatment based on cumulation.